 How often do you meet?

-Should you have the same facilitator every week?
+Should you have the same facilitator every time?

 What happens if people are not following up to get their services?

 We found initially that it was a strange experience for some people to call up someone to see if they could access the service offered.
 People can give encouragement to each other to follow through on calling up people to get the service.
 It can take a little time to learn to do things in this new way.

 If the circle gets big how do you have time for everyone to say their needs?

 We have sometimes been splitting the group into smaller subgroups.
 In those subgroups people get a chance to share with each other their needs.
 The subgroups can then share back to the larger groups, relating the needs of the people in the subgroups.

 What happens if things are not working properly?

 The group holds within it the seeds of how to figure out for itself how to solve problems within the circle.
 There can be meetings outside the circle to figure out how to orient and adjust so that the circle works.